Foundation Models for Structural Health Monitoring: Methodology

 \subsubsection{Fine-tuning}

 The details of the fine-tuning phase differ depending on the downstream task.
-For UC1 (AD), as mentioned above, we maintain the autoencoder structure of our model and use a threshold on the reconstruction error to identify anomalies.
-Therefore, since the fine-tuning architecture is the same as pre-training, the model is further trained in an unsupervised way using the same procedure just described, but considering only normal data from the UC1 dataset.
+For UC1 (AD), as mentioned above, we maintain the autoencoder structure of our model.
+Accordingly, the model is fine-tuned in an unsupervised way, using the same procedure just described, but considering only normal data from the UC1 dataset.
+At test time, we use a threshold on the reconstruction error to identify anomalies.
+For both our models and the baseline PCA, we follow a procedure similar to~\cite{9729869} to determine it.
+Namely, the threshold is initialized to the average MSE on non-anomalous training data, and then progressively increased by a small step (1/1000th of the average), until 100\% specificity is achieved on a validation set, obtained as a 20\% sample of the training dataset.

-For UC2, the pre-trained model is fine-tuned considering the 21 minutes of coupled acceleration data and video recording on the viaduct presented in Sec.~\ref{subsec:data_uc2}.
+For UC2, the pre-trained model is fine-tuned on acceleration data and video recording on the viaduct presented in Sec.~\ref{subsec:data_uc2}.
 Two separate fine-tunings are executed for light and heavy vehicle TLEs, starting from the same pre-trained model.
 For UC3, we consider the first half of the second day's data to fine-tune our foundation model, as described in \ref{subsec:data_uc3}.
 For these two downstream tasks, we follow a classic supervised fine-tuning procedure, where the model learns to predict the traffic load values rather than to reconstruct the input spectrograms.
+To fine-tune the encoder weights and train the added fully-connected layer, we use an initial lower learning rate of $0.25\cdot 10^{-5}$ that is updated with a half-cycle cosine decay schedule.
 As a loss function, we use the MSE between the newly inserted fully connected layer's output prediction and the ground truth target variable.